Submission of Sample Requests

 Teaching and Museum Collections: Most samples to be used for educational purposes will be taken from flow-in.
 Samples for displays are available within the constraint that priority be given to scientific research.

 Samples Requiring Special Consideration: Some cores, having been heavily sampled in the past, no longer have material available for sampling or it is in critically short supply.
 Requests for samples from such cores will be especially scrutinized for justification.
-Please note that all core samples from cruises prior to 1968 (VEMA 1-25; CONRAD 1-12) were temporarily stored in galvanized tubes and thus all of this material is seriously contaminated for heavy-metal geochemical studies.
-Additional contamination may be present for cruises through VEMA 32 and CONRAD 17 from storage in galvanized trays.
-Also note that all VEMA cores and all CONRAD cores taken prior to cruise 24 are stored dry at room temperature.
+Please note that all core samples from cruises prior to 1968 (VEMA 1-25; CONRAD 1-12) were temporarily stored in galvanized tubes and thus all of this material is might be seriously contaminated for heavy-metal geochemical studies.
+Additional contamination may be present for cruises through VEMA 34 and CONRAD 23 from permanent storage in galvanized trays.
+Also note that most VEMA and CONRAD cores are stored dry at room temperature.
 All cores taken since 1985 are stored wet in D-tubes at 4.5°C (40°F).

 Dredge Samples: Policies and procedures for dredge sample requests are the same as those outlined above except pertaining to size of sample.
 This necessarily is contingent upon amount of material acquired in the dredge haul.
 Materials for educational and museum collections are available, including manganese nodules.
 Please do not ask for large numbers of such samples unless you can provide a clear justification for their need.